privacyguides/privacyguides.org/docs/passwords.en.md

     ![1Password logo](assets/img/password-management/1password.svg){ align=right }

     **1Password** is a password manager with a strong focus on security and ease-of-use, which allows you to store passwords, credit cards, software licenses, and any other sensitive information in a secure digital vault.
 Your vault is hosted on 1Password's servers for a monthly fee.
-1Password is [audited](https://support.1password.com/security-assessments/) on a regular basis, provides exceptional customer support.
-1Password is closed source however, the security of the product is thoroughly documented in their [security white paper](https://1passwordstatic.com/files/security/1password-white-paper.pdf).
+1Password is [audited](https://support.1password.com/security-assessments/) on a regular basis and provides exceptional customer support.
+1Password is closed source, however the security of the product is thoroughly documented in their [security white paper](https://1passwordstatic.com/files/security/1password-white-paper.pdf).

     [:octicons-home-16: Homepage](https://1password.com/){ .md-button .md-button--primary }
     [:octicons-eye-16:](https://support.1password.com/1password-privacy/){ .card-link title="Privacy Policy" }